 The reluctant Bright Winter

 I see quite a few Bright Winters.
-Their reactions when their colour tone is revealed can roughly be divided into two categories:
+Their reactions when their colour tone is revealed can roughly be divided into two categories: the enthusiastic and the reluctant.

 The first category is the client who exuberantly embraces her colours, squeals with glee at finally being able to unchain all her favourite colours, and hops out the door with her fan held like a beacon, giggling as she skips to her car.

 The other category is the client who squints suspiciously at her face in the drapes, almost refusing to believe what she sees in the mirror.
 She stares at me like a deer in headlights after we have concluded that she is Bright Winter.
-She handles her Bright Winter colour fan as if it was contaminated nuclear waste and tells me she needs some time to let it sink.
+She handles her Bright Winter colour palette as if it was contaminated nuclear waste and tells me she needs some time to let it sink.
 And that she will appreciate some advice on how to work these colours into her wardrobe.

 The clients who are worried that being a Bright Winter means they have to start dressing like Iris Apfel.